splunk/addonfactory-ucc-generator/docs/how_to_use.md

 ## `additional_packaging.py` file

-To extend the build process, you can create `additional_packaging.py` file in the same file level where you have your `globalConfig.json`.
+To extend the build process, you can create `additional_packaging.py` file in the same file level where you have your globalConfig file.

 This file should have `additional_packaging` function which accepts 1 argument: add-on name.